NicolaNardino/serverless-trading-system/README.md

 # Welcome to serveless-trading-system

-It covers the front-to-back high-level architecture of a trading system, from the time an order gets entered from a Broker UI to the trade settlement, passing through simulated Dark and Lit Pools matching engines.
-The focus is on the overall infrastructure rather than on the actual matchin engines.
+It covers the front-to-back high-level architecture of a trading system, from when an order gets entered, from a Broker UI, to the trade settlement, passing through simulated Dark and Lit Pools matching engines.
+The focus is on the overall infrastructure rather than on the actual matching engines.
+It's a generalization of my previous project, [TradingMachine](https://github.com/NicolaNardino/TradingMachine).

 Main technologies used: